mongodb/motor/doc/examples/bulk.rst

 -----------

-A batch of documents can be inserted by passing a list or generator to the `MotorCollection.insert` method.
+A batch of documents can be inserted by passing a list or generator to the `MotorCollection.insert_many` method.
 Motor will automatically split the batch into smaller sub-batches based on the maximum message size accepted by MongoDB, supporting very large bulk insert operations.